Co-occurring conditions and autism

 People with OCD have thoughts that they don’t want but can’t get out of their heads.
 They behave in repetitive and compulsive ways to deal with these thoughts.
 For example, they might wash their hands over and over again, or arrange or count objects in patterns, as a way of cancelling out bad thoughts with good thoughts.

-It’s hard to know how common OCD is among children with autism spectrum disorder (ASD) because these children also tend to have repetitive thoughts and behaviour.
-Because restricted and repetitive behaviour is more common in younger children with ASD, OCD seems to be more common at younger ages.
+It’s hard to know how common OCD is among autistic children because these children also tend to have repetitive thoughts and behaviour.
+Because restricted and repetitive behaviour is more common in younger autistic children, OCD seems to be more common at younger ages.

 How is OCD treated?